Intelligent Model Update Strategy for Sequential Recommendation: Related work

-\textbf{Sequential Recommendation.} Sequence recommendation models the user's historical behavior sequence.
-This algorithm is widely used in the real world, such as in e-commerce recommendations, short video recommendations, etc. Previous sequential recommendation algorithm such as FPMC\cite{ref:fpmc} is non-deep learning based and uses Markov decision chains to model behavioral sequences.
-To improve the performance of the model, recent works~\cite{ref:gru4rec,ref:din,ref:sasrec,ref:bert4rec,ref:srgnn,ref:surge} propose the sequence recommendation model based on deep learning.
-GRU4Rec~\cite{ref:gru4rec} uses GRU to model behavior sequences and achieves excellent performance.
-DIN~\cite{ref:din} and SASRec~\cite{ref:sasrec} algorithms, respectively, introduce attention and transformer into sequence recommendation, which is fast and efficient.
+\textbf{Sequential Recommendation.} Sequential recommendation models the user's historical behavior sequence.
+Previous sequential recommendation algorithm such as ~\cite{ref:fpmc} and ~\cite{latifi2021session} are non-deep learning based and uses Markov decision chains to model behavioral sequences.
+To improve the performance of the model, recent works~\cite{ref:gru4rec,ref:din,ref:sasrec,ref:bert4rec,ref:srgnn,ref:surge,zhangsy2023personalized,zhangsyDBLP:conf/mm/ZhangJWKZZYYW20,chen2021deep,lv2023parameters,lv2022personalizing,su2023enhancing,su2023personalized,ji2023online,ji2023partial,li2023propensity,li2024kernel,lin2023mitigating,lin2023temporally} propose the sequential recommendation model based on deep learning.
+Among them, the most well-known sequence recommendation models are as follows: GRU4Rec~\cite{ref:gru4rec} uses GRU to model behavior sequences and achieves excellent performance.
+DIN~\cite{ref:din} and SASRec~\cite{ref:sasrec} algorithms, respectively, introduce attention and transformer into sequential recommendation, which is fast and efficient.
 These methods are relatively influential in both academia and industry.
-In practical applications, the recommendation model often needs to be deployed on the device, which significantly restricts the number of parameters and complexity.
-Moreover, the environment where the recommendation model is deployed is highly real-time, which makes the device recommendation model unable to update the model in real-time using traditional generalization methods.
-These restrictions reduce the generalization performance of the model and also restrict the model's performance under various data distributions.
-This paper studies how to reduce communication costs to yield a more efficient DC-CDR paradigm.
+In practical settings, deploying recommendation models at the edge faces constraints due to limited parameters and complexity, alongside the need for real-time operation which hampers real-time model updates using conventional methods.
+This impacts the model's generalization capability across different data distributions.
+This paper explores methods to lower communication costs for a more efficient EC-CDR paradigm.